hraschke-sift/sift-api3-response-comparator/README.md

 - **venv/**: Recommended directory for the Python virtual environment to ensure dependencies are isolated from the system's Python environment.

 Please note, the `runs/` and `venv/` directories are generated during the use of the tool and should not be included in version control (as specified in `.gitignore`).

+## Changelog
+### [0.0.1] - 2024-04-08
+Initial version.
+Known bugs:
+- in non-production environments, we always get 401s for some reason